A Complete Guide to Vegetarian Cheese: Benefits, Recipes, Tips

 This food is not only exceptionally delicious and available in a variety of flavors.
 It’s also highly nutritious and can be very good for your body.

 First of all, we need to define the difference between vegetarian and vegan cheeses.
-The former can be made from milk of any kind.
+The former can be made from the milk of any kind.
 However, they must not contain rennet, the enzyme used to turn milk into cheese.
 This element is derived from the stomachs of slaughtered calves and it’s used for creating the majority of cheeses.
-A vegan cheese is usually based on plant milks and tapioca, gums, or starches to create the necessary texture.
+A vegan cheese is usually based on plant milk and tapioca, gums, or starches to create the necessary texture.

-Nowadays, you can buy almost any kind of vegan and vegetarian cheese or make some on your own trying out one of the hundreds recipes available online.
+Nowadays, you can buy almost any kind of vegan and vegetarian cheese or make some on your own trying out one of the hundreds of recipes available online.
 Luckily for many vegetarians, the vast majority of mass food producers today embraced the technology of making cheeses where rennet is replaced by enzymes created in a lab.
 It’s less expensive and offers a more consistent quality.
 Therefore, many of commercial cheeses are vegetarian by default.

 Note that some soft cheeses don’t contain rennet or its derivatives, but they include gelatin, another animal-based product.
 This information must be mentioned on the product label, so be sure to study it carefully before buying any cheese.

 The exact list of benefits associated with these foods varies depending on the ingredients.
 As there are many different recipes, you can create a kind of cheese that will not only suit your taste but also meet your specific dietary needs.

 In general, all these ‘veg’ cheeses are great for your health due to the following reasons:

 - They are highly nutritious.

 They provide you with the vitamins and minerals from their components.
 As these foods are usually low-fat, you get nutrition without the extra calories.